COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Emergency Room Wait Times

-Home > Living Well > Health Library > COVID-19: Advice if You're Pregnant, Recently Pregnant, or Breastfeeding
+Home > Living Well > Health Library > COVID-19: Advice if You're Planning a Pregnancy, Pregnant, Recently Pregnant, or Breastfeeding

 There are things you can do to protect your health and the health of your baby.

 You are at higher risk for getting seriously ill from COVID-19 if you are pregnant or were recently pregnant.
-That's because pregnancy causes changes in the body that may raise the risk for some infections.
-So it's important to try to avoid infections.
+And having COVID-19 while pregnant increases your risk of preterm labor and stillbirth.
 The same steps that can help prevent COVID-19 will also help prevent other viral infections, like colds and the flu.

 Talk to your doctor if you're concerned about your baby's risk of infection.